Converg3nce/matic-docs/docs/validate/counter-stake-stage-2/binaries-validator-sentry-setup.md

 This guide will help you setup your **Validator Node** as well your **Sentry Node**.
 However, you will have to setup your nodes in parallel, as setting them both up successfully will require relay of information from your Sentry node to validator and vice versa. **Please follow the steps carefully**

 Note that here onwards, each step would contain a legend (**Required for Sentry**) whenever a Step is required for setting your Sentry Node.
 This basically means that you will have to follow that step for Sentry.
-For setting your Validator node, all of the steps will be applicable albiet a few changes in the config files which will be described in the steps below.
+For setting your Validator node, all of the steps will be applicable albeit a few changes in the config files, which will be described in the steps below.

 Also, note that your Sentry node needs to be a **separate** machine or VM when you're setting it up.